 3. Stay Up-to-Date

-Don’t make the mistake of not staying up-to-date on the latest versions of your CRM software.
+One of the biggest security missteps?
+Not staying up-to-date on the latest versions of your CRM software!
 With each update, you’ll gain deeper protection from data breaches and risk of vulnerability of your system to hackers, viruses, or bad actors of any kind.

 CRM security risks are real and could threaten the very lifeline of your business, not to mention leave your business exposed to legal threats if negligence exists.
 In lesser scenarios, it can damage your brand, hurt your bottom line, and impact your internal culture - all things that can take years to rebuild.
 Be proactive and empower your employees to support your CRM security goals to help you succeed in this area.